 Future updates include adding a mechanism to create simple templates so users can customize the way they publish the highlights, and an option to share the clippings into a common Are.na channel.

-The code of this project is public and available in this GitHub repo.
+The project’s code is publicly available in this GitHub repo.